doddlesoft/shopper/docs/integrations/api/items.md

 ### Get all items in your account

-The `/api/items` endpoint lists all the items in your account, just send a `GET` request to this endpoint using your API token in the Authorization header.
+The `/api/items` endpoint lists all the items in your account, just send it a `GET` request using your API token in the Authorization header.

 ```
 $ curl http://shopper.test/api/items \